GeekFunkLabs/fluidpatcher/docs/concepts/overview.md

 FluidPatcher is a lightweight, configuration-driven tool for building Python programs that control FluidSynth.
-Rather than embedding synthesizer logic directly in code, FluidPatcher relies on descriptive, YAML-based *bank files*.
-A bank file defines what the synthesizer does— playing notes, routing MIDI, triggering sequences, enabling effects, and so on.
+Rather than embedding synthesizer logic directly in code, FluidPatcher relies on descriptive, YAML-based **bank files**.
+A bank file defines what the synthesizer *does*: playing notes, routing MIDI, triggering sequences, enabling effects, and so on.
 Put simply: the musical behavior lives in the bank, while Python provides the front-end that loads, manages, and switches between those definitions.

-Using FluidPatcher, a Python application takes care of tasks like loading and saving banks, activating patches, changing presets, or defining keyboard splits.
+Using FluidPatcher, a Python application takes care of tasks like loading and saving banks, activating patches, and loading/unloading soundfonts as needed.
 Because the musical configuration is externalized, users can create complex performance setups without modifying Python code.
 Bank files may be tailored to specific sets, rehearsals, or genres, making them easy to reuse, adapt, and share